minprog/prog-project/info/10 Syllabus.md

 # Programmeerproject<br><small>Studiewijzer</small>

-*Summer 2017*
+*Winter 2018*

-The programming project is the final course of the programming minor, and for the first time, you'll be able to create your very own piece of software from scratch.
+This project is the final course of the programming minor, and for the first time, you'll be able to create your very own piece of software from scratch.
 With this experience, we hope to enable you to independently study computer science or go out in the world and start creating your own software.

 ## Staff

-Jaap van Bergeijk
-Bas Chatel
+*Data Processing*
+Gosia Migut
+Jan Jetze Beitler
 Sascha van Essen
-Hella Haanstra
+Tim Meijer
+Laura Ruis

+*App Studio*
+Martijn Stegeman
+Julia Anten
+Emma Hokken
 Marijn Jansen
-Mirja Lagerwaard
-Tim Meijer
-Gosia Migut (teacher)
 Renske Talsma
-Martijn Stegeman (teacher)
-Wouter Vrielink

 Please send any question by e-mail to <help@mprog.nl>, but more importantly, ask questions during daily meetings!

-## Course plan
+## Expectations

 In this course, you will create a single software project, based on the platform knowledge you acquired in previous courses: iOS, Android or JS/D3.
-Your task is to deliver a fully functional and useful application at the end of the course.
+Your task is to deliver a fully functional and useful product at the end of the course.
+See [project requirements](/reference/requirements) for further details.

+> Note: the project cannot be done 1) on the basis of an existing codebase, 2) under external supervision and/or 3) in exchange for any compensation by third parties, at any time.
+It might, however, be possible to do such a project outside of the usual offerings of this course.
+Contact the course's instructor to discuss.

+## Schedule

 Your application will be developed with help of the following milestones:

-- First Tuesday: proposal
+- First Monday: proposal
-- First Thursday: design document
+- First Wednesday: design document
 - First Friday: prototype
 - Second Friday: incomplete alpha version
 - Third Friday: complete beta version